JingyuLiuMath/JingyuLiuMath.github.io/_pages/about.md

 My research interest includes fast algorithms in scientific computing and randomized numerical linear algebra.

-Besides, I love running.
+Besides, I'm a running enthusiast.
 My half marathon PB is 1:41:18 at the Shaoxing Marathon in 2024 and my marathon PB is 4:19:28 at the Nantong Marathon in 2025.